LinkedInLearning/intermediate-jenkins-3978673/ch4_artifacts_and_testing/04_04_use_ai_analyze/README.md

 ### 1. Automatic AI Analysis

-The Explain Error plugin includes a build step that can be used to generate an exaplanation.
+The Explain Error plugin includes a build step that can be used to generate an explanation.

 Take a look at the `post` section in the following pipeline configuration: